jfbarthe-sls/SLSKiosk/README.md

 # SLSKiosk

-Kiosk packaged application for Stanford Law School's kiosks in lobby areas.
+SLSKiosk is a packaged application for Stanford Law School's kiosks in lobby areas.
 Allows any URL to be loaded as a fullscreen kiosk in Google Chrome or Chrome OS, also disables device sleep mode while app is running.
 Forked from <a href="/matt-cook/kiosk">matt-cook/kiosk</a>.

 ## Features